 Since then, Sidewalk Samaritan has grown and been able to create working relationships with other not-for-profits such as Blessing Bag Brigade, Soles 4 Souls, The Undies Project, Pace Cares, and I Support the Girls, along with companies that directly donate items for the homeless and needy such as Bombas and The Empowerment Plan.
 In addition, community groups in the small upstate NY town where Emily grew up have banded together to collect and sort clothes, shoes, blankets, backpacks and other essential items.
 Individuals offered to sew and donate protective masks when COVID-19 hit.
 Neighbors in NYC donate clothes and lend a helping hand in storing and loading the huge quantity of items that are handed-out on a regular basis.
-The Guardian Angels donate their time to assist on hand-out days, and New Yorkers who walk by or hear of the efforts of Sidewalk often help us collect items that are in great need.
+New Yorkers who walk by or hear of the efforts of Sidewalk often help us collect items that are in great need.